twolfson/google-music-webkit/README.md

 # Google Music Webkit successfully installed!
 ```

+## Documentation
+### Icons
+Source images are kept in the `resources/` folder.
+Icons are maintained via Inkscape and the `play/pause` buttons are isolated in layers.

+To generate icons:

+1. Export each of the play/pause/clean variants as a `.svg` file
+2. Load the icons via GIMP as a 32x32 SVG
+3. Export via GIMP as a `.png`

+At the time of writing, Inkscape and Image Magick seemed to be generating non-transparent backgrounds upon converting SVG to PNG.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint via [grunt](https://github.com/gruntjs/grunt) and test via `npm test`.